ChackDan/PStemp/Remove-AzureRmServiceFabricClientCertificate.md

 # Remove-AzureRmServiceFabricClientCertificate

 ## SYNOPSIS
-Remove a client certificate(s) or certificate subject (s) names from being used for client authenticaton to the cluster
+Remove a client certificate(s) or certificate subject(s) name(s) from being used for client authenticaton to the cluster.

 ## SYNTAX